Basics

 Brush grip.

-• As you focus on the characters you are writing, your posture and grip will probably get out of shape, so from time to time check how you are sitting and holding the brush and make any necessary adjustments.
+• As you focus on the characters you are writing, your posture and grip will probably get out of shape, so check how you are sitting and holding the brush from time to time and make any necessary adjustments.

 Tips for writing well